What Does It Cost to Run a Space Heater in Alaska?

 Space Heater cost vs U.S. average

-At the statewide average residential rate, running a space heater in Alaska costs more per month by $13.59 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a space heater in Alaska costs $14.45 more a month than it would at the U.S. average rate.

 How much electricity does a space heater use?

 Most space heaters draw close to their rated wattage when actively heating, which makes them one of the more expensive household appliances to run.
-In Alaska, that energy is priced using the statewide residential average of 25.79 ¢/kWh, with a national benchmark of 18.24 ¢/kWh for comparison.
+Alaska prices that energy at 27.35 ¢/kWh, against a 19.32 ¢/kWh national average.

 Space Heater operating cost estimate in Alaska